 Cinco de Mayo is in two weeks, which is reason enough for me to come up with a few new twists on my favorite homemade Mexican recipes.
-This Cinco-de-Mayo-inspired Mexican Balance Bowl is really a glorified taco salad or deconstructed burrito and it is so easy and so delicious.
+This Cinco-de-Mayo-inspired Mexican rice bowl is really a glorified taco salad or deconstructed burrito and it is so easy and so delicious.

 I have a super indulgent recipe for dulce de leche 7 layer bars in mind, so I wanted to make sure I provided a healthy option, since that’s my normal M.O. with recipe sharing around here.

 This Mexican balance bowl was a no brainer since it’s also a super easy weeknight dinner.
 If you haven’t tried sweet potatoes in your tacos yet, then I highly encourage you to do it ASAP.

 Sweet potato and avocado is one of my top culinary combinations (see this healthy 7 layer vegan bean dip here that converted me).
 I really think you’ll love it!

 Mexican Rice Bowl

-If you’re wondering what food bloggers actually eat, you are pretty much looking at it with this Mexican grain bowl setup.
+If you’re wondering what food bloggers actually eat, you are pretty much looking at it with this Mexican rice bowl setup.

 With busy schedules and days ending in (at least) two trips to Trader Joe’s, forgetting to get something for dinner both times, I’m big on meals involving roasted veggies and whole grains.
 And at least half the time, those dinners have Mexican flavors.